MPoL-dev/MPoL/_sources/developer-documentation.md

 (releasing-new-version-label)=
 ## Releasing a new version of MPoL

-To release a new version of MPoL, follow these steps in order:
+To release a new version of MPoL, follow this checklist in order:

-1. Ensure all tests are passing on your PR
+1. Ensure *all* tests are passing on your PR, both locally and via GitHub Actions.
-    * If tests are passing locally and failing in the GitHub Actions workflows, compare the code dependencies in `setup.py` with your local versions
+    * If tests pass locally but fail in the GitHub Actions workflows, inspect the GitHub Actions workflow logs for clues about missing packages or outdated dependencies.
-2. Ensure the docs build locally without errors or warnings
+2. Ensure the docs build locally without errors or warnings.
+Check output by opening `docs/_build/html/index.html` with your web browser.
-3. Update the code version in `__init__`
-4. Update the version history in `changelog.md`
+3. Perform final round of edits documenting the changes since last version in `changelog.md`.
+If any changes are potentially breaking, suggest how users might change their workflow to incorporate updates.
-5. Update the contributors in `CONTRIBUTORS.md`
+4. Check contributors in `CONTRIBUTORS.md` up to date.
-6. Update the copyright year and citation in `README.md`
+5. Update the copyright year and citation in `README.md`
     * In the citation, update all fields except 'Zenodo', 'doi', and 'url' (the current DOI will cite all versions and the URL will direct to the most recent version)
-7. Merge your PR into `main`
+6. Merge your PR into `main` using the GitHub interface.
-    * Ensure all tests triggered by the merge pass
+    * A new round of tests will be triggered by the merge.
+Make sure *all* of these pass.
-8. Publish a pre-release
+7. Go to the [Releases](https://github.com/MPoL-dev/MPoL/releases) page, draft release notes, and publish a pre-release
-    * Ensure the `pre-release.yml` workflow passes
+    * Ensure the `pre-release.yml` workflow passes.
-9. Publish a (true) release, which will be automatically uploaded to PyPI and archived on Zenodo
+8. Publish the true release.
+GitHub actions will automatically uploaded the built package to PyPI and archive it on Zenodo
-    * Verify this by ensuring the `package.yml` workflow passes
+    * Verify this has worked by checking the `package.yml` workflow passed.